• Who We Are

 Are out-of-state campers welcome?

 Yes!
 CBL is located in the San Francisco Bay Area, but campers come from around the country and around the world.
-We personally accompany children to and from the airport.
-To inquire about transportation, please contact us: Camp@GlobalJews.org.
+Any Questions? please contact us: Camp@GlobalJews.org.

 What should I do if my child has never been to camp and is on the fence about signing up?